-Consider the example shown in Fig. 2, where 104 prior members are updated using an observation whose value is 4 and observation error standard deviation is set to $\sigma_v = 0.8$.
-Among the 104 prior members, three quarters are selected from $N(-4, 1.2^2)$, while the rest are from $N(3.5, 1.2^2)$, whose mean value is smaller than the observation.
+Consider the example shown in Fig. 2, where 10 prior members are updated using an observation whose value is 4 and observation error standard deviation is set to $\sigma_v = 0.8$ .
+Among the 10 prior members, three quarters are selected from $N(-4, 1.2^2)$ , while the rest are from $N(3.5, 1.2^2)$ , whose mean value is smaller than the observation.
 Therefore, the prior ensemble is a bimodal distribution.
 Using the same prior for all three filters, Figs. 2a-c show the posterior distribution after the first iteration.
-In all cases, we can see that each filter shifts the ensemble toward the observation, however the EnKF-MDA inherits the bimodal distribution of the prior for the posterior distribution, while the IPF and IPF-EnKF correctly retain a single mode1.
-The bimodal posterior distributions in the EnKF-MDA are not relieved by the completion of all iterations (Fig. 2j).
-In the IPF, after all the updates, the posterior pdf is relatively close to the likelihood of the observation, but exhibits negative skewness because numerous particles remain in the left-most mode (Fig. 2k).
-In the adaptive IPF-EnKF case, SWT detected Gaussianity in the distribution of the ensembles after three iterations of the bootstrap PF (Fig. 2i), and then EnKF was performed using R inflated by $\frac{8}{5}$, which is the inverse of the remaining observation error variance (Fig. 21).
-As a result, the IPF-EnKF posterior is close to the IPF, indicating that the hybrid method correctly transitioned to the partial EnKF step once a Gaussian distribution was detected.
-Furthermore, we emphasize that the univariate application is presented for illustration only, as the IPF-EnKF is not expected to provide benefits over the IPF when the ensemble size is large.
+In all cases, we can see that each filter shifts the ensemble toward the observation; however, the EnKF-MDA inherits the bimodal distribution of the prior for the posterior distribution, while the IPF and IPF-EnKF correctly retain a single mode.
+The bimodal posterior distributions in the

-1For the provided ensemble size, the last iteration of the IPF is an accurate estimate of the true Bayesian posterior b.
-40-variable dynamical system
+&lt;sup>1 For the provided ensemble size, the last iteration of the IPF is an accurate estimate of the true Bayesian posterior.